 It can be flavoured (e.g. raspberry, chocolate, etc.) and coloured.

-Divinity Frosting won't stand up to long storage; it will soak into the cake after a day or two.
-It was invented in an era when a cake on a farmhouse table did well to make it unscathed until dinner time.
+Divinity Frosting won’t stand up to long storage; it will soak into the cake after a day or two.
+It was invented in an era when a cake on a farmhouse table did well to last until dinner time.

 3 cups sugar

 Will do tops and sides of 3 x 9 inch (7 1/2 x 23 cm) layers.

 Beat egg whites in good-sized boil till stiff; set aside.

 Combine sugar, corn syrup and boiling water in a saucepan.
 Over low heat, cooking the mixture.
 Stir frequently.
 Sugar should dissolve and the mixture should boil.
 Continue cooking until soft ball stage is reached.

 Pour this syrup in a fine, slow stream into egg white, beating constantly as you do.
 Add vanilla.
 Beat until stiff again.